-Inclusion of a hydrogen blending scenario constrained to 5%vol. - The model now incorporates a 5%vol hydrogen blending scenario, for the case where the blend is limited to a minority flow into the LDZ.
-As described in section 8.1 the 'low' hydrogen scenario could be applied for assessing this.
+Inclusion of a hydrogen blending scenario constrained to 5%{vol}. - The model now incorporates a 5%{vol} hydrogen blending scenario, for the case where the blend is limited to a minority flow into the LDZ.
+As described in section 8.1 the low scenario could be used for simplicity and would be sligtly conservative.